 Pleasant Rowland introduced American Girl dolls in 1986 as a historically-themed alternative to Barbie and the Cabbage Patch Kids.
 Since 1998 her firm has been owned by the maker of both rival dolls, #1 toy manufacturer Mattel.
-American Girl (formerly Pleasant Company) produces the American Girls Collection of 18-inch, high-dollar dolls, including Addy (an escaped slave) and Rebecca Rubin (a young Jewish immigrant).
-It also publishes American Girl magazine and American Girl books (nearly 140 million copies sold) and sells room décor, clothing, and accessories, including items that match the dolls.
-Items are sold through catalogs, its website, at about 15 stores.
+American Girl produces the American Girls Collection of 18-inch, high-dollar dolls, including Addy (an escaped slave) and Rebecca Rubin (a young Jewish immigrant).
+The company also publishes American Girl magazine and American Girl books (nearly 140 million copies sold) and sells room décor, clothing, and accessories, including items that match their dolls.
+American Girl's products are sold through catalogs, its website, at about 20 stores.

 American Girl products are sold primarily in the US.
-Flagship American Girl Place stores are located in Chicago, Los Angeles, and New York City, while smaller American Girl stores are in Colorado, Dallas, Georgia, Houston, Kansas, Massachusetts, Miami, Minnesota, Missouri, Washington, and Virginia.
+Flagship American Girl Place stores are located in Chicago, Los Angeles, and New York City, while smaller American Girl stores are in California, Colorado, Dallas, Florida, Georgia, Houston, Kansas, Massachusetts, Miami, Minnesota, Missouri, Ohio, Texas, Washington, and Virginia.

-A business segment of Mattel, American Girl Brands reported 2012 sales of $596.3 million, a 10% increase vs. 2011.
-The increase was driven primarily by sales of McKenna, the 2012 Girl of the Year doll, and expansion of retail locations.
-Net income increased 9% over the same period, driven by higher net sales, partially offset by lower gross margins and higher expenses, primarily related to retail expansion.
+A business segment of Mattel, American Girl Brands reported 2013 sales of $659 million, a 10% increase vs. 2012's $596 million.
+The increase was driven primarily by sales of Saige, the 2013 Girl of the Year doll, and expansion of retail locations.
+Net income increased 13% over the same period, to $138 million, driven by higher net sales, partially offset by lower gross margins and higher expenses, primarily related to retail expansion.

-American Girl Brands places its stores in cities and shopping destinations in affluent areas.
-A 15,000-square-foot shop is slated to open in Palo Alto in fall 2013.
+Strategically, American Girl Brands places its stores in cities and shopping destinations in affluent areas.
+For instance, in 2013 the company opened a 15,000-sq.-ft. shop in Palo Alto, California.
 The stores sell more than just dolls (more than 21 million since its inception).
 They sell the American Girl experience.
-They are tourist attractions for families with females, hosting more than 46 million visitors to date.
+They are tourist attractions for families with females.
 In addition to dolls, doll furniture, and apparel for dolls and their owners, some stores also house a "bistro" for casual dining and a doll hair salon.

 The company has expanded into movies for both the big screen and made-for-television events through partnerships with New Line Cinema, HBO Films, and Warner Brothers.
 The HBO deal also calls for other programming, such as a series and specials.
 American Girl is also taking its brand to the small screen through a deal with THQ, an interactive entertainment software developer, to publish video games based on Julie Allbright.
 As part of the agreement, the games are developed for Windows PC and Nintendo DS.